Dart-o-s/aos_fc/plan.md

     [x] DONE 2025-03-28 00:42 change the add option to "insert" at current position

-    [ ] OPEN when inserting treat "# box" and "* chapter" special
+    [X] DONE 2025-04-14 17:26 when inserting treat "# box" and "* chapter" special
         - I think for now, "# Chapters" could be just placed before "$ Deleted"
         - "$ Chapters" just where the user puts them
+        Solved: we just put them where the user is browsing

     [] make sure added cards contain no \n or \r perhaps in load and store, just replace?

-    [x] DONE 2025-03-27 22:08 add arrows to browse from box to box [] OPEN add menu? "longpress?" for "ok" "not ok", "delete" and "edit"
+    [x] DONE 2025-03-27 22:08 add arrows to browse from box to box [o] OPEN add menu? "longpress?" for "ok" "not ok", "delete" and ok/not ok is not good for longpress, duration is to long [ ] OPEN "edit" is in the bottom menu

     [x] DONE 2025-03-27 15:54 change size of window on Windows DONE 2025-03-27 22:08 change width of center widget, see below